What Is a Coupling?

 What Is Shaft Coupling?

-They are also used for many purposes, common among which are the following:
+They are also used for many purposes, including engine coupling, common among which are the following:

 - To provides for the connection of shafts of separately manufactured units such as motors and gearboxes and to provide for disconnection for repairs.

 - To provide for the misalignment of a shaft or to introduce mechanical flexibility.